Summary

 In this example, we will evaluate the models considering two omission

-and specify the number of cores to utilize; the
+to TRUE and specify the number of cores to utilize.
+To

 Let’s calibrate the maxnet models: